Sclerocarya birrea: Uses by other species

 The marula fruit is eaten by various animals in Southern Africa.
 Giraffes, rhinoceroses and elephants all browse on the marula tree, with elephants in particular being a major consumer.
 Elephants eat the bark, branches and fruits of the marula, which may limit the spread of the trees.
 The damaged bark, due to browsing, can be used to identify marula trees as elephants preferentially target them.
 Elephants distribute marula seeds in their dung.
 In the documentary Animals Are Beautiful People by Jamie Uys, released in 1974, some scenes portray elephants, ostriches, warthogs and baboons allegedly becoming intoxicated from eating fermented marula fruit, as do reports in the popular press.
-While the fruit is commonly eaten by elephants, the animals would need a huge amount of fermented marulas to have any effect on them, and other animals prefer the ripe fruit.
+While the fruit is commonly eaten by elephants, the animals would need a huge amount of fermented marulas to have any effect on them.

 The marula fruit has been suggested to be the food of choice for the ancestral forest-dwelling form of the fruit fly Drosophila melanogaster, which was much more selective about which fruit they preferred than the flies that have self-domesticated to live near to humans.
 The ancestral fruit flies are triggered by the ester ethyl isovalerate in the marula fruit.